Ty France Player Props: Mariners vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.7 K/9, the first-best in the league.
+- The Twins pitching staff is first in the league with a collective 9.7 strikeouts per nine innings.

-- The Twins have a 3.73 team ERA that ranks second among all MLB pitching staffs.
+- The Twins have the second-ranked team ERA among all league pitching staffs (3.71).

-- The Twins allow the fifth-fewest home runs in baseball (102 total, 1.1 per game).
+- The Twins allow the seventh-fewest home runs in baseball (108 total, 1.1 per game).

-- In his last appearance on Saturday against the Oakland Athletics, the right-hander threw 5 2/3 innings, allowing seven earned runs while surrendering eight hits.
+- The righty last pitched on Thursday against the Seattle Mariners, when he threw 6 1/3 innings, allowing two earned runs while giving up three hits.

+- The 35-year-old has amassed an ERA of 5.10, with 10.6 strikeouts per nine innings, in nine games this season.
+Opponents are hitting .255 against him.

 © 2023 Data Skrive.
 All rights reserved.